oaattia/Backend-Task---Mailbox-API/readme.md

 Using [Lumen](https://lumen.laravel.com/) to building a small E-mail client to manage their internal messaging.

 # Install
+- copy `.env.example` to `.env` and add the database configurations
 - Run composer
 `composer install`
 - Run Migrations files